fernandolamas/RunDiscordBot/README.md

 # RunDiscordBot

-A joke discord bot made with friends with nodejs
+A joke discord bot made with friends using nodejs